Tableau Dashboard Starters for Salesforce:

 Tableau Dashboard Starters for Salesforce: 18 Lessons Learned

 - Tableau Dashboard Starters for Salesforce are available in Tableau Online (version 2018) if you have the Creator License.
 You will see them as options when you create a New Workbook.
 If you don't have Tableau Online they are also available for download at https://www.tableau.com/products/dashboard-starters-downloads.
-NOTE: Dashboard Starters on the download site are not as up-to-date (with fixes) as the Dashboard Starters in Tableau Online.
+We noticed Dashboard Starters on the download site may not be as up-to-date (with fixes) as the Dashboard Starters in Tableau Online.
+Update: Dashboard Starters are scheduled to come out on Tableu Server as well in a future release.

 - Dashboard Starters are written in Tableau 2018.1, which can be a problem if your Tableau Desktop users are on 10.
-Get around this by using the new “Export as Version” feature.
+Get around this by using the “Export as Version” feature to export as version 10.5

 - Dashboard Starters only work with Tableau extracts (they use Tableau’s Salesforce Cloud Connector).
 As a result, they take a while to open because they are building the extract (we experienced waits of 5-30 minutes).
 This data is static and must be refreshed periodically.